Hans Kippenberger: Orphans

 After her parents' rehabilitation, Margot was able to leave the Soviet Union with her five children and arrived in the German Democratic Republic in May 1958.
 Their marriage never having been officially recognised because Margot was foreign, Igor was not permitted to accompany them, but after a personal appeal to Nikita Khrushchev, he joined them in 1960.
 The family nevertheless felt treated as outsiders, and while Margot built her life in the new country, Igor soon returned to the Soviet Union, where he died in 1984.
 Although Margot had been informed of her parents' fates, she was under firm instructions to keep the information to herself.
 Her insistence on discussing the matter led to constant tensions with the authorities.
 Her indignant letter sent in 1979 to the national newspaper, Neues Deutschland, on the centenary of Stalin's birth, was naturally never published.
 She remained under close Stasi surveillance until March 1981, when she was permitted to relocate to West Berlin, where she lived in a small apartment, supported by a small pension provided to survivors of Nazi persecution.
 There was no pension in respect of her time in the Soviet Union.

 There is less information in the public domain concerning the younger daughter.
 After the daughters had been taken away from their parents at the end of 1937, Jeanette had learned Russian much more quickly than Margot, which may have indicated a particular talent for languages.
 Jeanette Kippenberger worked for the government news service in East Berlin between 1956 and 1973 as a typist. specialising in Russian language work.
 She was given a new job, in September 1973, as a translator with the Intertext, the ruling party's translation bureau.
-She to West Germany on 14 July 1978.
+She moved to West Germany on 14 July 1978.